 About Michael Munson: Michael Munson is the co-founder and Executive Director of FORGE, an organization focused on improving the lives of transgender individuals by building stronger connections, providing resources, and empowering growth through knowledge.
 FORGE is a national training and technical assistance provider funded in part through the Office for Victims of Crime, the Office of Justice Programs: Bureau of Justice Assistance, the Office on Violence Against Women, the National Institutes of Health, and the Department of Health Services.
 Munson's educational background is in psychology, with an emphasis on trauma-informed care and non-traditional healing modalities.

-Watch the Archived Presentation: To watch the archived presentation and be eligible for a certificate of completion, click here.
+To watch the archived presentation of Session 3, click here.

 -